 Whilst the buildings, streets, art, canals and green spaces play a fundamental role in establishing the physical character of an area; the communities and users of these spaces are equally important.
 Birmingham benefits from a culturally diverse population; and is home to one of the youngest populations in Europe.
 These social characteristics enrich the city and play an instrumental role in its continued vibrancy.
-It is the relationship between the cultural diversity and the built environment that has created Birmingham's ID, from its vibrant city centre quarters and productive employment areas; to its residential suburbs and diverse green assets.
+It is the relationship between the cultural diversity and the built environment that has created Birmingham's ID, from its vibrant city centre quarters and productive employment areas; to its residential suburbs and diverse areen assets.

-As these environs continue to develop and evolve, it is important development positively responds and adds to the unique components of Birmingham, further diversifying the cultural, historic and green capital landscape to ensure the city's finite environments have a prominent role in its future; and introduce new developments into the city's landscape that leave their own legacy on Birmingham's ID.
+As these environs continue to develop and evolve, it is important development positively responds and adds to the unique components of Birmingham, further diversifying the cultural, historic and green capital landscape to ensure the city's finite

+Enhance and contribute to Birmingham's ID